 Improving Health Provision in Mid Wales

-Over the Summer, Powys Teaching Health Board announced proposed temporary changes to the provision of services at local cottage hospitals.
+During 2024, Powys Teaching Health Board announced proposed temporary changes to the provision of services at local cottage hospitals.
 There was particular concern with a downgrading of services at Llanidloes War Memorial Hospital.
-I attended a very well attended public meeting in Llanidloes in August, in which residents from Llanidloes and the surrounding area attended.
+I was at a very well attended public meeting in Llanidloes in August, in which residents from Llanidloes and the surrounding area were present.

-Not only did the hundreds of members of the public outline their concerns about the health boards plans to make changes to the provision of services at Llanidloes Hospital, but it was also clear from the meeting that current and former GPs, and other local health professionals oppose the Health Boards plans.
+Not only did the hundreds of members of the public outline their concerns about the Health Board’s plans to make changes to the provision of services at Llanidloes Hospital, but it was also clear from the meeting that current and former GPs, and other local health professionals oppose the Health Board’s plans.
 I have a concern that what the Health Board refer to as a temporary change to the provision, will become a permanent change.
-I was further concerned that a downgrading of services, will make it more difficulty to retain and recruit staff.
+I was further concerned that a downgrading of services will make it more difficult to retain and recruit staff.

-In a meeting held in October (2024), the Health Board approved proposals that will change the model of inpatient care in Llanidloes for a six-month period, with implementation expected by December 2024.
+In a meeting held in October (2024), the Health Board approved proposals that will change the model of inpatient care in Llanidloes for a six-month period from December 2024.

 I have raised our concerns directly in the Senedd and with Ministers several times, recently asking the First Minister to consider the true adequacy of this consultation process and to clarify if the proposed changes really are temporary.
 The fact that these downgrades are driven by financial constraints does not instil confidence.

 When I pressed the First Minister on this issue, she suggested that service changes fall solely under the remit of local health boards, distancing the Welsh Government from the realities facing our hospitals.
-Yet, I believe the Welsh Government has a responsibility to provide more than strategic direction, they should be working with health boards to ensure that decisions are made in the best interest of communities, not just financial pressures.
+Yet I believe the Welsh Government has a responsibility to adequately fund Powys Teaching Health Board.
+During December (2024) I pressed the Welsh Government on how much additional funding Powys would receive of the new funding announced.
+Disappointingly, Powys seemed to have very little compared to the other 6 health boards across Wales.

 New Mid Wales Health Facility